cambridge-cares/TheWorldAvatar/Agents/AssetManagerAgent/README.md

     - DO : Delivery Order number
     - invoice : invoice number
     - PO : Purchase Order number
     These parameters are optional, allowing any to be left blank.
 The agent will search for any asset with any given document, with or without the blank parameter.
 For example, if the DO is left blank, it will return assets with given invoice and PO number whether they have a DO or not.
-The agent currently does not have a restrictive option on this endpoint as its deemed unneccesarry.
+The agent currently does not have a restrictive option on this endpoint as its deemed unnecessary.

 An example of a request and successful response:
 - Request: